 Enjoying a steady frame rate alongside stunning-looking images has always been a balancing act.
-One of the primary reasons that we have been able to enjoy smooth, sharp graphics is anti-aliasing.
+One of the main reasons that we have been able to enjoy smooth, crisp graphics is anti-aliasing.

-Today, you can choose from numerous types of anti-aliasing to find the sweet spot of smooth gameplay and impressive graphics.
+Today, you can choose from numerous types of anti-aliasing to find the sweet spot of fluid gameplay and stunning graphics.

-If you’re wondering what anti-aliasing is and how it makes your graphics look better, the short answer is that it smooths the jagged edges.
-The comprehensive explanation is far more complex, so let’s take a look.
+If you’re wondering what anti-aliasing is and how it makes your graphics look better, the brief answer is that it smooths the rough edges.
+The detailed explanation is far more intricate, so let’s take a look.

-Something worth mentioning before we continue: if your PC is capable of producing steady 60 FPS gameplay at 4K on a 27-inch monitor, you likely don’t need anti-aliasing as the rendered images will look polished out of the box.
+Something worth mentioning before we continue: if your PC is capable of producing consistent 60 FPS gameplay at 4K on a 27-inch monitor, you likely don’t need anti-aliasing as the rendered images will look refined out of the box.

 Table of ContentsShow